Suspilne: Chairs of the board (2017–present)

-1.The Supervisory board of UA:PBC decided to break the contract with Zurab Alasania effective May 6, 2019.
+1.The Supervisory board of Suspilne Ukraine decided to break the contract with Zurab Alasania effective 6 May 2019.
 However Alasania took vacation and thus his firing was postponed.
 Nevertheless both Alasania for the period of his vacation and the Supervisory Board after breaking of the contract with him assigned Mykola Chernotytskyi as acting chairman of the board.
 Alasania has been later renewed on his position by Shevchenkivskyi District court of the city of Kyiv.